angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 The Linked Signal feature in Angular 19 provides a practical solution for managing state that needs to stay in sync with other signals.
 It fills the gap between `signal()` and `computed()`, offering a new way to handle complex reactive frontends where state synchronization is essential.
 Try out `linkedSignal()` in your Angular project to see how it can simplify your state management.
-**⚠️ Please keep in mind that this API is still experimental and could drastically change based on feedback from the community.**
+**⚠️ Please note the API is still in Developer Preview and may be subject to change!**

 <hr>